Department of Education and

 Point 01

-In order to address the psychological issues that today’s children face, teachers need to both understand the mechanisms of development and disability and take comprehensive approach that considers all aspects of children’s lives.
-Through the Department’s integrated educational program, students deepen their understanding of children and learn how to support them.
-By developing competency in three areas — problem prevention and resolution, individual support and group education through the plan-do-check-act (PDCA) cycle, and instruction that integrates academic subjects with daily-life guidance — the Department aims to train teachers capable of supporting children’s mental and emotional development.
+Addressing the psychological issues that children face today requires both an understanding of the mechanisms of development and disability and a comprehensive approach that considers all aspects of children’s lives.
+Through the Department’s integrated educational program, students gain a deeper understanding of children and learn how to support them.
+By developing competencies in the three areas of problem prevention and resolution, individual support and group education through the plan-do-check-improve cycle, and instruction that integrates academic subjects with lifestyle guidance, the Department develops human resources capable of supporting children’s mental and emotional development.

 Point 02